 - just simply not getting enough quality shut eye.

 It is common for people of all ages to experience problems with sleep.
 Though lack of sleep does not necessarily mean there is a mental health condition, we do know from research that regular sleep is key to positive emotional wellbeing and essential for maintaining good mental health.

-If you have trouble with sleep and this is impacting upon your daily life, there us is some useful sleep hygiene tips on the NHS Choices website.
+If you have trouble with sleep and this is impacting upon your daily life, there is some useful sleep hygiene tips on the NHS Choices website.
 The Unravel website also have a helpful guide around sleep that you could find useful.

 Sexuality and gender (LGBTQ+)